ShaunCurtis/Blazr.Demo/documents/CRSDataBrokers.md

 ### Factory

-How we implement the factory depends on the project size and how many custom queries.
-On a small project with relatively few custom requests we can implement a single custom factory.
+How we implement the factory depends on the project size and how many custom queries we have.
+On a small project with relatively few custom requests, implement a single custom factory.

 ```csharp
 public interface ICustomCQSDataBroker